JohnMiao1/CauSSL/README.md

 1. Pytorch
 2. TensorBoardX
-3. Python == 3.6
-4. Some basic python packages such as Numpy
+3. Some basic python packages such as Numpy

 ### Usage